pubkey/rxdb/docs-src/docs/articles/frontend-database.md

 Frontend databases offer improved scalability compared to traditional SQL databases.
 By leveraging the computational capabilities of client devices, the burden on server resources is reduced.
 Queries and operations are performed locally, minimizing the need for server round-trips and enabling applications to scale more efficiently.

-## Why SQL databases are not a good fit for the frontend
+## Why SQL databases are not a good fit for the front end of an application
 While SQL databases excel in server-side scenarios, they pose limitations when used on the frontend.
 Here are some reasons why SQL databases are not well-suited for frontend applications:

 ### Push/Pull based vs. reactive